Motion compensated Uptime gangway system.

 Technicians have fortnight shifts

-As the Offshore wind farms are being established further from shore, overnight stays are necessary.
-The Service Operation Vessel (SOV) Windea La Cour is home to some 40 technicians for two successive weeks.
-This vessel alone services the 150-turbine offshore wind farm Gemini off the Netherlands and the vessel has been chartered by Siemens on a 15-year maintenance contract, lasting till 2031.
-The technicians bring their pre-packed lunch and stay on the turbines until their shift is over or the maintenance on this turbine is completed and they need to be transferred to another one.
-The work day is long and can be intense; If the weather allows it, the technicians work up to 12 hours a day, 14 days in a row.
+As offshore wind farms are established further from shore, overnight stays become necessary.
+The Service Operation Vessel (SOV) Windea La Cour accommodates around 40 technicians for two-week rotations.
+This vessel services the 150-turbine offshore wind farm Gemini off the Netherlands and has been chartered by Siemens on a 15-year maintenance contract, lasting until 2031.
+Technicians bring pre-packed lunches and remain on the turbines until their shift ends or maintenance is completed, requiring transfer to another turbine.
+The workdays are long and can be intense; weather permitting, technicians work up to 12 hours a day for 14 consecutive days.

 Guido is working one-week-on/one-week-off the Windea La Cour at the Gemini Offshore Wind Park.
 Photo courtesy of Gemini.